March 11, 2026 5 min read

 Many service businesses still publish thin location pages that simply swap city names into generic copy.

-That does not help much with modern discovery because it provides almost no differentiated signal.
+That doesn’t help much with modern discovery because it provides almost no differentiated signal.
 If an AI system or a buyer lands on that page, they learn very little.

 Stronger location pages do four things: